sea350/wordle_hinter/README.md

 ### how to use tl;dr

-There is no tl;dr. Read the steps, you cant possibly be so lazy as to skip the instructions to a script that lets you skip trying to solve a game for you
+There is no tl;dr. Read the steps, you cant possibly be so lazy as to skip the instructions to a script that lets you skip trying to solve a game
 Jesus Christ